mathias-goebel/mathias-goebel.github.io/2020-02-Prometheus/slides.md

 ---

-Is a server alive? <!-- .element class='fragment' -->
+Is a server alive? <!-- .element: class='fragment' -->

-Does the response contain a specific word? <!-- .element class='fragment' -->
+Does the response contain a specific word? <!-- .element: class='fragment' -->

 ---